 A virtual private network (VPN) allows you to temporarily create or join a private network across an existing public network by creating an encrypted tunnel between two hosts.
 This tunnel allows you to transfer information securely and to access remote resources.

 On this page:

-networks (e.g., wireless connections at hotels or restaurants) are
+Many public networks (e.g., wireless connections at hotels or

-often unprotected and can leave you exposed to electronic
+restaurants) are often unprotected and can leave you exposed to

-surveillance.
-Even safe networks at other institutions can leave you
+electronic surveillance; even safe networks at other institutions can

-at risk by requiring data to travel over the Internet to reach IU.
-A
+require data to travel over the Internet to reach IU.
+A VPN encrypts

-VPN will encrypt all traffic between you and IU to prevent this
+all traffic between you and IU to prevent information from being

-- The IU VPN allows you to act as part of IU's network when you're off campus.
-By using the VPN, you can access IP-restricted resources such as shared folders, hard drives, and printers, and you can create Remote Desktop connections to other computers on campus.
-Also, you can access library databases restricted to IU students, faculty, and staff, as well as some of the software available on IUware.
+- Act as part of IU's network when you're off campus.
+You can access IP-restricted resources such as shared folders, hard drives, printers, and restricted library databases, and also create Remote Desktop connections to other computers on campus.

 Note: To connect to IU's SSL VPN from a Linux workstation, download the installer from IUware.